Language-Integrated Recursive Queries (Full Version): Introduction

 \section{Introduction}

-Relational data management systems (RDBMS) are the most popular option for efficient data storage and analytics.
-In SQL:1999, support was added for recursive common table expressions (CTEs) using the \texttt{WITH RECURSIVE} keyword, enabling fixed-point workloads to execute within RDBMS.
-Recursive SQL unlocks significant performance gain by pushing computation closer to the data: without \texttt{WITH RECURSIVE}, users must either iterate within the application, use procedural extensions to SQL, or rely on domain-specific backends such as Datalog engines.
-Repeated round-trips between the application and database or context switches between procedural and plain SQL have significant overhead compared to a single recursive query~\cite{withrecursive-goto}.
-Ideally, applications with fixed-point computations would be able to take advantage of the billions of dollars invested in optimizing relational systems, accessing cutting-edge research and engineering advances without needing to be retrofitted into specialized, domain-specific systems.
-However, the use of recursion within SQL is widely regarded as ``powerful and versatile but notoriously hard to grasp and master"~\cite{fixation}.
+Fixed-point workloads are computed by repeatedly applying a query over the result of the previous iteration, until the result no longer changes.
+SQL:1999~\cite{sql99} introduced the \texttt{WITH RECURSIVE} keyword, enabling fixed-point workloads to be executed within relational database management systems (RDBMS).
+Recursive SQL unlocks significant performance gains, in part by pushing computation closer to the data~\cite{withrecursive-goto}.
+Ideally, applications with fixed-point computations would be able to leverage the billions of dollars invested in optimizing RDBMS, utilizing cutting-edge research and engineering advances without needing to be retrofitted into specialized, domain-specific systems, such as Datalog engines.

-SQL does not have well-established formal semantics as the SQL specification is written in natural language, and is inconsistently followed across RDBMS implementations.
-Each database vendor adopts its own interpretation, leading to differences in evaluation order, type coercion, null handling, and even fundamental query behavior.
-As a result, there is no single type-safe or semantically well-defined compilation target for SQL—only a patchwork of best-effort approximations, none widely applied industrially.
-Yet SQL remains the most popular declarative language due to its powerful optimizability.
+Despite excellent performance, the use of recursion within SQL is widely regarded as ``powerful and versatile but notoriously hard to grasp and master''~\cite{fixation}.
+The difficulty is exacerbated by the lack of a well-defined formal semantics, as the SQL specification is written in natural language and is inconsistently followed across RDBMS implementations.
+Each database vendor adopts its own interpretation, leading to differences in evaluation order, type coercion, null handling, and even fundamental query behavior~\cite{saneql}.
+As a result, there is no single type-safe or semantically well-defined compilation target for SQL, only a patchwork of best-effort approximations that either make simplifying assumptions or target a limited subset of SQL~\cite{formalsql1991, formalsql2017, qex2010, hottsql, verifiedsql2010, sqlnulls2022}, none widely applied industrially.

-Language-integrated query addresses this problem from within the programming language by embedding query constructs using comprehension syntax that supports operations over collections analogous to SQL operations over tables.